AzHicham/loki/Readme.md

 The root of the repository provides the `loki` library, which allow to perform public transit requests on a ntfs/gtfs dataset (read with `transit_model`).

-The library can be used as :
+The library can be used with :
-- command line interface with the [cli][1] subcrate, where you can provides the origin and destination as command line arguments, or perform benchmarks by generating random requests.
+- the [stop_areas][1] subcrate, where you can provides the origin and destination as command line arguments,
+- the [random][6] to perform benchmarks by generating random requests.
 - as a server with the [server][3] subcrate, which process protobuf journey requests (the format is specified by the [navitia-proto][2] repo) sent to a zmq socket, call the `loki` engine, and return protobuf responses on the zmq socket.

 In order to provide a fully-fledged multimodal journey planner, the `server` needs other [Navitia][4] components as well as data.